 Literary Elements

-Literary elements can be found in novels and poetry.
-Even movies sometimes make use of some of these elements (in their scripts or the structure of their plots).
+Literary Devices can be found in novels and poetry.
+Even movies sometimes make use of some of these devices (in their scripts or the structure of their plots).

-The Arrow deals with literary elements in a more systematic way, for those who want that kind of support in teaching them to their kids.
-One of the benefits of knowing the literary elements and then calling attention to them with your kids is that these elements help writers become intentional about how they craft their thoughts into words.
+The Dart, Arrow, Boomerang, and Slingshot all deal with literary devices in a more systematic way, for those who want that kind of support in teaching them to their kids.
+One of the benefits of knowing the literary devices and then calling attention to them with your kids is that these devices help writers become intentional about how they craft their thoughts into words.

-Too often, mothers and educators focus on improving writing through better punctuation, grammar or format.
-What they neglect to suggest (and what would improve the writing far more efficiently) is to show aspiring writers how to use literary techniques/elements used in the writing they enjoy reading.
+Too often, parents and educators focus on improving writing through better punctuation, grammar, or format.
+What they neglect to suggest (and what would improve the writing far more efficiently) is to show aspiring writers how to use literary techniques/devices used in the writing they enjoy reading.

 • alliteration (repeated initial consonants),